Non-Intentionally Added Substances (NIAS) Screening for Food Contact Materials

-Analytical Screenings.
-This can include investigations which use a series of analytical approaches to determine all potential migrants.
-These NIAS screening programs are executed with a wide range of sample preparation techniques (e.g. extraction with solvents under controlled conditions) and analytical techniques (GC-MS, GC-Q-TOF, LC-MS, ICP-MS) to identify and semi-quantify the presence of NIAS.
+- Analytical NIAS Screenings: Our NIAS analytical teams conduct investigations using a series of analytical approaches to attempt to determine all potential migrants.
+NIAS screening programs are executed with a wide range of sample preparation techniques (e.g. extraction with solvents under controlled conditions) and analytical techniques (thermal desorption gas chromatography time-of flight mass spectrometry (GC/Q-TOF) gas chromatography mass spectrometry (GC-MS), liquid chromatography – mass spectroscopy (LC-MS), inductively coupled plasma mass spectrometry (ICP-MS)) to identify and semi-quantify the presence of NIAS.

-Identification of hazardous substances based on literature surveys and/or based on international recognised scientific principles on risk assessment (e.g. TTC approach / Cramer classification).
+- Identification of Hazardous Substances: Our toxicology professionals identify the presence of any hazardous substances based on literature surveys and/or based on internationally recognised scientific principles on risk assessment (e.g. the TTC approach / Cramer classification).

-Exposure assessment.
-Migration studies and/or exposure assessment to define real exposure and estimated daily intake.
+- Exposure Assessment: Our NIAS teams perform migration studies and/or exposure assessments in order to define real exposure and estimated daily intake.

-Final risk assessment on any potential health risk associated with the final material or article.
+- Final Risk Assessment: Our regulatory and toxicology consultants calculate the risk and hazard to the consumer and make any recommendations if required.
+We supply full documented report on any potential health risk associated with the final material or article.